usmcamp0811/dotfiles/modules/home/cli-apps/zsh/README.md

 # ZSH Configuration

-This Nix module offers a comprehensive setup for ZSH within the Campground CLI Apps framework.
+This Nix module offers a comprehensive setup for ZSH.
 It incorporates features like command completion, autosuggestions, syntax highlighting, and Oh My Zsh integration.

 ## Directory Structure